msoleimani96/minecraft-skin-scraper/README.md

 ## Getting Started
 1. Clone or download the project.

-2. First you need to setup a virtual environment.
+2. Create a virtual environment.
 `python3 -m venv virtual_env_name`

 3. Activate the environment.